MRezaSafari/Picsart-Interview-Task/README.md

 ### Objective:

-> Create a Single Page Application (SPA) that showcases your React skills, particularly in hooks, lifecycles, state management, Webpack optimization, and web performance.
+> Create a Single Page Application (SPA) that showcases your React skills, particularly in hooks, life-cycles, state management, Webpack optimization, and web performance.

 * 👉 Pages: it should contain 3 pages.
     * Home